laage/GenTool-PSModule/README.md

 ## Exported functions

 _New-PSModule_
-Creates a template folder for a new Powershell module with a module-manifest
+Creates a template folder for a new Powershell module with a module manifest, module script, public and private directories and a en-US help directory.

 _Show-BalloonTip_
 Function to add a Windows 10 ballon tool tip to functions and scripts